 A nonresident woman reported that her purse was stolen from her grocery cart while she was standing in line at the Safeway in the Greenway Center.
-The in-cident occurred about 9 p.m. on Dec.
+The incident occurred about 9 p.m. on Dec.
 13.

 While investigating a com-plaint about a fight at the Belt-way Plaza, Officer Michael Lan-ier noticed something that smelled like burning marijuana com-ing from a vehicle.
 On investigation the officer located over 500 grams of suspected marijuana in the vehicle.
-A Pennsylvania resident was arrested and charged with possession of a controlled dangerous substance with in-tent to distribute.
-The suspect sister honors.
+A Pennsylvania resident was arrested and charged with possession of a controlled dangerous substance with intent to distribute.
+The suspect was held on bond pending trial.
+A 1983 Subaru stolen in November from Beltway Plaza was recovered in Columbus, Ohio on